-In 382 of our era was released one of the most influential books in the history of humanity.
-A compendium of jewish and christian sacred texts, duly reviewed and approved by the Roman Curia.
+In 382 of our era, one of the most influential books in the history of humanity was released.
+A compendium of Jewish and Christian sacred texts, duly reviewed and approved by the Roman Curia.
 The bible, the biblical canon or the vulgate.
-From this moment the word of the christian god was one and, they always told us so, it clearly said that this god did not love homosexuals.
-Or this has been led to believe.
+From this moment on, the word of the Christian god was one and as we have always been told, it clearly said that this god did not love homosexuals.
+Or this is what we have been led to believe.

-To find a sentence to a “homosexual” person in the holy scriptures, first thing we should do is get a bible edited from 1946, and more particularly, some protestant bibles that came out after the publication of the Revised Standard Version.
-If not, as much as you search, you can not find any mention of homosexuals, either the Old or New Testament, because the term homosexual and the associated concept, born in the late nineteenth century.
+If we want to find any moral judgement of a “homosexual” person in the holy scriptures, the first thing we should do is to get a bible edited from 1946 on, and particularly, some protestant bibles that came out after the publication of the Revised Standard Version.
+Otherwise, no matter how deep you search, you can will not be able to find any mention of homosexuals in either the Old or New Testament.
+This is because the term homosexual and its associated concept, were born in the late nineteenth century.

-You will surely find at other versions is the word sodomite, a term that usually refers to those who practice sodomy.
-With this recent change, from sodomite to homosexual, was passed from condemning a particular act of a particular person, to condemn an individual, or millions of them, for the simple fact of being or feel homosexual.
+What you will surely find in other versions of the bible, is the word sodomite, a term that usually refers to those who practice sodomy.
+This change from sodomite to homosexual meant a switch of perspective, from condemning the particular act of a particular person, to condemning an individual, or millions of them, for the simple fact of being or feeling homosexual.
 God, according to some, not only hates the sin but also the sinner.
 As the saying goes, the devil is in the details.

-At this point and ignoring the small “error” of translation, many will think, based on what the bible says that god does not like the sodomites, but is that true?
+At this point, ignoring the small translation “mistake” and based on what the bible says, many will still think that god does not like sodomites.
+But , is that true?

 I Survived Sodom (The meanings of sodomite).

-To find the answer we must go back a few centuries, and say centuries, not millenniums, because in the same way that to find a sentence to a “homosexual” person we have to read a post-50s bible, to find a biblical censorship to the sodomites we have to use a text translated from the Middle Ages and more specifically after the eleventh century, since up to this date, a sodomite was just an inhabitant of Sodom, and of those, god (or physical) had taken care of do not leave one alive a couple of millennium ago.
+To find the answer we must go back a few centuries.
+And I mean centuries, and not millenniums, because, same as we have to read a post-50s bible to find a moral judgement of a “homosexual” person, we also have to use a text translated from the Middle Ages on, and more specifically after the eleventh century, to find a biblical censorship to sodomites.
+Up to this date, a sodomite was just an inhabitant of Sodom, and God, or Physics, had already dealt with them couple of millennium before, leaving none alive.

 Non reproductive sex

-Moreover it is curious that, even when the meaning is changed, the word sodomite does not pass to appoint directly to men who have sex with other men, but anyone who has any type of sexual activity that was not specifically aimed at procreation, either masturbation, heterosexual coitus interruptus, oral sex, intercrural sex (between the thighs) or any position other than the man on top and woman below, because at that time it was believed that another position reduced the chances of procreation, and of course, the reviled and feared anal intercourse.
-Only several centuries later would be used to exclusively designate sex between men acts.
+It is however curious that, even when the meaning is reversed, the word sodomite does not come to be referred only to men who have sex with other men, but to anyone who has any type of sexual activity that is not specifically aimed at procreation, either masturbation, heterosexual coitus interruptus, oral sex, intercrural sex (between the thighs) or any position other than the man on top and woman below, because at that time it was believed that another position reduced the chances of procreation.
+And of course, the reviled and feared anal intercourse.
+Only several centuries later would Sodomite be used to exclusively designate acts of sex between men.

-But how you go from being an inhabitant of Sodom to be a homosexual pervert?
-Well, again making a linguistic interpretation, in this case of the Hebrew verb ידע(yada), which literally means to know, and although sometimes has a sexual connotation (virgin knew no man), in this case was translated as abuse or rape.
+But, how do you go from being an inhabitant of Sodom to being a homosexual pervert?
+Well, then again, with a linguistic interpretation.
+In this case of the Hebrew verb ידע (yada), which literally means to know.
+Even though it sometimes has a sexual connotation (a virgin who knew no man), in this case it was translated as abuse or rape.